What Do Metal and Plastic Layout Worker Do?

 Job Demand for Metal and Plastic Layout Workers

-In 2016, there was an estimated number of 9,200 jobs in the United States for Metal and Plastic Layout Worker.
+There were about 9,200 jobs for Metal and Plastic Layout Worker in 2016 (in the United States).
 There is little to no growth in job opportunities for Metal and Plastic Layout Worker.
 The BLS estimates 900 yearly job openings in this field.

 The states with the most job growth for Metal & Plastic Layout Worker are Arizona, Utah, and Georgia.
 Watch out if you plan on working in Kansas, North Carolina, or Michigan.
 These states have the worst job growth for this type of profession.